John M. Beck

-Councillor, City of Toronto; Chair, Toronto's Economic Development and Culture Committee; and Chair, Invest Toronto
+Councillor and Chair, Economic Development and Culture Committee, City of Toronto; and Chair, Invest Toronto

 Michael Thompson is a Toronto City Councillor, Chair of Toronto's Economic Development and Culture Committee and Chair of Invest Toronto's Board of Directors.
 Councillor Thompson is a strong, active and influential leader in Toronto's efforts to build economic development relationships with partner countries around the world.